Join the South Hams Society

 THE BULLETIN AND WEBSITE

-Our quarterly bulletin includes articles on both general and local subjects, such as hedges, farming issues, conservation projects, current planning concerns, pollution, natural history.
-We want more contributions from members.
+We are currently working to re-instate our quarterly bulletin.
+Previously these included articles on both general and local subjects, such as hedges, farming issues, conservation projects, current planning concerns and natural history.

 This website contains the bulletins, news, contacts and a forum for members to express their views.